Jump to the content of the page

 Service and software lead decision to increased reliability

-"Among other reasons, we chose ZwickRoell as our machine supplier for their excellent service and software," explains Upton.
-Today Superior Essex has six machines operating in their testing lab: three universal testing machines, two electromechanical servo testing cylinders, and a modernized Instron machine.
-For compression tests, for example, the company uses the modernized testing machine, a machine that was retrofitted by ZwickRoell with a new control system and up-to-date testing software—perfectly suited for many standards and guidelines.
+“Reasons why we chose ZwickRoell for all our machines was the service and software,” explains Upton.
+To date, Superior Essex is using six machines in their lab: three universal testing machines, two electromechanical testing actuators, and a modernized Instron® materials testing machine.
+For compression tests, the company may use the modernized Instron® machine—the retrofit machine from ZwickRoell—with a new control unit and up-to-date testing software, perfect for a wide range of standards and guidelines.

 Extensometers further ensure accurate test results